robger98/CS5313_Localization_Env/README.md

 ## Support

-If you find a bug please email me at rrg053@utulsa.edu or robertrgeraghty@gmail.com, as I don't generally check the class discussion board on harvey.
+If you find a bug please email me at rrg053@utulsa.edu, as I don't generally check the class discussion board on harvey.

 ## Authors
 James Hale & Robert Geraghty